pyueh-osi/Edgecmd-Docs/V1/EdgeCmd utility/Retrieve EdgeCmd utility help.md

 	**Note:** The help output also provides examples of commands that you can run to configure the component.

-## View specific configuration facet help instructions
+## View component facet help instructions

 Complete the following procedure to view help instructions for a specific facet within a component that the adapter supports: